richardpaulhudson/spacy_projects_multiprocessing/README.md

 - The fact that each subprocess is managed in its own coroutine greatly increases the code complexity and also introduces threading issues that have to be managed extensively with a mutex.
 - Because asynchronous functions can only be called from other asynchronous functions or by an asynchronous runner method like `asyncio.run()`, going this route in spacy projects would require major changes that would probably include making methods asynchronous that are not directly relevant to the change.
 This would make the code hard to understand.
-- Perhaps most seriously, the `kill()` command does not have the desired effect: although the coroutine and the main process return control to the console, job 1 still outputs to the console a few seconds later.
-It is unclear exactly why this occurs, although it may be related to the `await proc.wait()` command.
-It seems likely that this problem could eventually be solved, but it does not seem worth pursuing it further given the other issues with the architecture.

 ### 3.3 `trio`

 [trio](https://trio.readthedocs.io/en/stable/reference-io.html) is a high-level library designed primarily to support asynchronous IO.
 It provides a nice layer of abstraction over subprocess creation and management, but using it here would have the following problems:

-- Using `trio` requires using asnychronous programming. - Because asynchronous functions can only be called from other asynchronous functions or by an asynchronous runner method like `asyncio.run()`, going this route in spacy projects would require major changes that would probably include making methods asynchronous that are not directly relevant to the change.
+- Using `trio` requires using asynchronous programming. - Because asynchronous functions can only be called from other asynchronous functions or by an asynchronous runner method like `asyncio.run()`, going this route in spacy projects would require major changes that would probably include making methods asynchronous that are not directly relevant to the change.
 This would make the code hard to understand.
 - Using `trio` would mean adding an additional dependency to spaCy, which we normally try and avoid wherever possible.
 In this case, there seems to be no clear advantage over other architecture variants.
 - `trio` does not support Python 3.6, meaning that if we included it we would have to move the bottom Python version peg for spaCy (this may not actually be that serious an issue, though, as Python 3.6 is no longer officially supported in any case).